 Zika virus (ZIKV) is an emergent threat provoking a worldwide explosive outbreak.
 Since January 2015, 41 countries reported autochthonous cases.
 In Brazil, an increase in Guillain-Barré syndrome and microcephaly cases was linked to ZIKV infections.
-A recent report describing low experimental transmission efficiency of its main putative vector, Ae. aegypti, in conjunction with apparent sexual transmission notifications prompted the investigation of other potential sources of viral dissemination.
+A recent report describing low experimental transmission efficiency of its main putative vector, Ae. aegypti, in conjunction with apparent sexual transmission notifications, prompted the investigation of other potential sources of viral dissemination.
 Urine and saliva have been previously established as useful tools in ZIKV diagnosis.
-However, no evidence regarding the infectivity of ZIKV particles present in saliva and urine has been obtained yet.
+Here, we described the presence and isolation of infectious ZIKV particles from saliva and urine of acute phase patients in the Rio de Janeiro state, Brazil.